kupl/PAFL/README.md

 ### Coverage data
 We provide pre-executed coverage data to avoid running all test cases: [download link](https://figshare.com/s/1ddbc7dad6d792d1d4dc) (10 GB)\
 After downloading from the link, extract the folder `PAFL_coverage` and place it in your **PAFL** directory.
-`PAFL_coverage` includes the ground truth of fault lines, every project's execution on its test suite, and the result of CNN-FL, RNN-FL, MLP-FL, and [Aeneas](https://github.com/ICSE2022FL/ICSE2022FLCode.git)
+`PAFL_coverage` includes the fault locations oracles, every project's execution on its test suite, and the results of CNN-FL, RNN-FL, MLP-FL, and [Aeneas](https://github.com/ICSE2022FL/ICSE2022FLCode.git)